-We’ve gotten some questions about our essay prompts for the forthcoming cycle, so I’m posting them.
-I want to be clear that there’s no reason to start on them now, but some people like to begin thinking and planning ahead of time, which I respect and value (maybe the most underappreciated thing a good college applicant can do is make sure everything is done on time!).
+I’m away from campus at IMO, but I heard from my colleagues on the phones back in Cambridge that we’ve gotten some inquiries about our essay prompts for the forthcoming cycle, so I’m posting them.
+I want to be clear that there’s no reason to start on them now, but some people like to begin thinking and planning in advance, which I respect and value (one of the most important things a good college applicant can actually do to help their application is make sure everything is done on time!).

 As you may know, we have our own application, with 5 short-answer essay questions (I’ve blogged about the philosophy behind that here).
 Sometimes we change the prompts between cycles, but this year, we’ve kept them the same as the last few years, to wit:

 - We know you lead a busy life, full of activities, many of which are required of you.
 Tell us about something you do simply for the pleasure of it.
 (100 words or fewer)

 - Although you may not yet know what you want to major in, which department or program at MIT appeals to you and why?
 (100 words or fewer)

 - At MIT, we bring people together to better the lives of others.
 MIT students work to improve their communities in different ways, from tackling the world’s biggest challenges to being a good friend.
 Describe one way in which you have contributed to your community, whether in your family, the classroom, your neighborhood, etc. (200-250 words)

 - Describe the world you come from; for example, your family, clubs, school, community, city, or town.
 How has that world shaped your dreams and aspirations?
 (200-250 words)

 - Tell us about the most significant challenge you’ve faced or something important that didn’t go according to plan.
 How did you manage the situation?
 (200-250 words)

 I want to quote Mikey from his post announcing these prompts in the past: